 For Logistics Volunteers, requirements differ depending on type.
 For Driving Volunteers and volunteers based at The pop-up warehouse, three shifts are required.
 Operations Volunteers are required to do four shifts.

 We strongly suggest you apply early to ensure you receive your preferred shifts.
 Once we have assigned the appropriate number of volunteers to a shift, it will not be possible to select that shift in the application process.

 Do some shifts need more help than others?

 We always struggle to find enough people to cover the period 27 to 30 December for all volunteer roles.
-Night shifts in the residential Rough Sleepers Centres are also particularly difficult to fill.
+Night shifts in the Residential Centres are also particularly difficult to fill.
 We often need more volunteers for the Day Centre morning shift on 23 December.
 This is a vital shift in the Crisis at Christmas week, as volunteers help with the last-minute preparations before opening; making sure everything is in place and the centres are welcoming and comfortable for our guests.

 We have a variety of volunteering roles available so please think about the skills and experiences you have and you are able to offer to the project and our guests. if you have a specialist skill or qualification, please sign in for a role where you can utilize those most effectively and with greater benefit to the Crisis at Christmas and people we are trying to help.

 Will you assign me a centre or can I choose?

 We have to recruit the appropriate number of volunteers to each centre in order to open.
 If you can be flexible on location, please help us by selecting the 'Where I am needed' box in Step 4 of the application as this will allow us to assign you to a centre that is most in need of volunteers.
 If you select 'Where I am needed', you will be notified by email when you have been assigned to a centre.